SamBailey6194/name-that-carol/README.md

 - Lighthouse Score

-  - Below you can see my lighthouse scores tested on Chrome Incognito Mode
+  - Below you can see my lighthouse score tested on Chrome Incognito Mode

   - Homepage